St John the Baptist Parish Church

 If you are interested in getting involved in any of these activities, please send us a message via the contact page.

 Our organ was supplied by Henry Speechly & Sons and was built in 1882.
 During 2017/18 it has been completely restored.
-Our organist is Richard Seaton.
-If you would like tour of the newly restored organ, please take to Richard.
+We are looking for a new organist at present.

 We are a friendly and enthusiastic team who enjoy singing both traditional and modern church hymns.
 We warmly welcome all newcomers to join us at choir practice and Sunday services… so don’t be shy, give us a try!

 The Choir caters for a wide age range and encourages young members of our congregation to join.
 We are able to ensure our young members are still able to participate within both the Choir and their Sunday School or Pathfinder group during our Sunday services.
 Our choir is lead by Choir Director Katherine Bond Smith, and our Organist is Richard Seaton.
 We are fun and friendly!
 We often get together after singing for drinks, meet up for meals and occasionally sing ‘away’ gigs (e.g. at RSCM festivals).

 The Choir supports our 10am Sunday service plus additional special services as required.
 Choir practice sessions are 6.45pm ‘til 8.15pm on Thursday evenings.